If you’re wondering what the heck is State Sancho and why he got pulled over in Texas, all your questions will be answered shortly.

-While some have pointed out that people impersonating police in unmarked cars caused trouble for others as of late, as I understand the law “State Sancho” is doing nothing wrong here.
+While some have pointed out that people impersonating police in unmarked cars can cause trouble for others as of late, as I understand the law, “State Sancho” is doing nothing wrong here.

-As per Findlaw.com in Texas, an offense is only committed if that person impersonating a police officer has “to induce another to submit to his pretended official authority or to rely on his pretended official acts.”
+As per Findlaw.com in Texas, they only commit an offense if that person impersonating a police officer has “to induce another to submit to his pretended official authority or to rely on his pretended official acts.”

 If “State Sancho” hasn’t been reported for actually pulling over people in his Tahoe, no harm no foul.

-The funny thing is, according to this Texas motorist, she’s seen people move out of the way like he was a Texas state trooper.
+The funny thing is, according to one Texas motorist, she’s seen people move out of the way like he was a Texas state trooper.
 Too funny.

 What do you think about this Texas hoon?
 Let me know your .02 in the comments below.